With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Don’t stare, detective!

 “The case is actually about Mr. Wtorek.”
 Cadence covered her mouth.
 “Oh, I shouldn’t say… but we’ve been looking at other factors that might’ve brought him into ELPIS.
+Maybe a way to readjust thing to undo it.
 We might be able to help him, but—”

 Cadence nodded.
 “When we find him.”
 She indicated Jericho.
 “He’s been a big help.
 Do you understand what I’m saying?”